mme89/epgxml-merge-dummy/README.md

 - `-dummy`: Generate dummy EPG using dummy_channels
 - `-filter`: Apply filtering to the merged EPG file using patterns from filter_epg_patterns
+- `-cutoff-date YYYYMMDD`: Remove programme entries starting after this date (e.g., 20241231).
+Cannot be used with -cutoff-days.
+- `-cutoff-days N`: Remove programme entries starting N days after today.
+Cannot be used with -cutoff-date.
 - `--help`: Show help information

 ## Environment Variables